Fadhli Shas

-Mohammad Fadhli bin Mohammad Shas (born 21 January 1991) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Sri Pahang.
+Mohammad Fadhli bin Mohammad Shas (born 21 January 1991) is a former Malaysian professional footballer who last played as a defender for Malaysia Super League club Sri Pahang.

 Fadhli was born in Lumut in Manjung District situated about 84 km from Ipoh, the capital city of Perak.
 At his youth, his family moved to Johor.

 Fadhli also remarkably scored a goal against English giants Chelsea during their Southeast Asian friendly tour where he scored in the 90+1 stoppage time on 21 July 2013.

 Club career

 Zlaté Moravce

-In September 2011, Fadhli had played for the Slovakian club, Zlaté Moravce for a 3-month loan from Harimau Muda A. Fadhli made his debut with the team in a 3–0 win against Spartak Myjava, coming on the 82nd minute replacing Martin Babic.
+In September 2011, Fadhli had played for the Slovak club Zlaté Moravce for a 3-month loan from Harimau Muda A. Fadhli made his debut with the team in a 3–0 win against Spartak Myjava, coming on the 82nd minute replacing Martin Babic.

 Fadhli returned to Harimau Muda A shortly after his national duty in the 2011 SEA Games.
 In total, Fadhli managed to make only 1 official appearance for Zlaté Moravce.
 In early 2012, popular website for football news, Goal.com has named Fadhli in Asian Under-23 Best XI for the year 2011.